POLICY AND ADVOCACY

 - The Chamber network In partnership with Travel Manitoba and the Province of Manitoba developed the Provincial Tourism Strategy which has set an ambitious goal of increasing the number of visitors annually to Manitoba to 12.6 million by 2022 and increase visitor spending to $2.2 billion over that same timeframe

-The MCC researches and develops policy positions that serve to enhance the province’s business competitiveness and to ensure that Manitoba is an attractive place in which to invest and conduct business, enabling businesses to attract and retain skilled talent.
+The MCC researches and develops policy positions that serve to enhance the province’s business competitiveness and to ensure that Manitoba is an attractive place in which to invest and conduct business.
 The policy team — staff and committee — helps shape the issues for which we advocate through a policy resolution process.
 At our annual general meeting (AGM), members gather to debate and define the resolutions that inform advocacy efforts for the coming year(s).
 Out of this process comes a compendium of resolutions, which form the basis of our advocacy work.

 For questions about policy & advocacy, contact: